better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 title: Glossary
 ---

-## checkout
+## clone
-To create a working copy of a [project][pr].
-This working copy is where a [user][us] can make and publish changes to the project via 'git push rad'.
-For more on how working copies work in Radicle, see [Working Copies][hiw-wc].
+To create a working copy of a [project][pr] on a user's machine.
+This working copy is where a person can make and publish changes to a project locally.

 ## connect
 To create a network connection to another Radicle [peer][pe].
 Connected peers